 What to Bring to a First Consultation with a Defense Attorney

 You do not need to bring anything to the first consultation with an attorney.
 However, if you have a police report, case number, or citation, providing that information will be extremely helpful.

 Additionally, if you have the contact information for any potential witnesses that may have been present during your interaction with the police that too will be helpful to your attorney and to your case.
 You should give this information to your attorney as soon as possible.
 The more time that has passed, the more likely any potential witnesses will forget important details.

 Unfortunately, we cannot consult with you when you have been arrested and are at the police station.
 When an individual is arrested in D.C., they are eventually brought down to the central cell block.
 If Lotze Mosley is contacted, we can meet with the defendant prior to their initial arraignment in court before a magistrate judge.

-Benefit of Using Lotze Mosley, LLP
+Benefit of Using Lotze Mosley, LLP in Washington DC

-The defense attorneys at our firm have years of experience handling drug crimes, and we aggressively advocate for all of our clients.
+The Criminal defense attorneys at our firm have years of experience handling drug crimes, and we aggressively advocate for all of our clients.
 We have tried, together, well over a hundred drug crimes, and the number of cases we have successfully disposed of is greater than that.
 We have obtained positive results for a number of our clients charged with drug crimes, and we will do everything in our power to do the same for you.
 Call us at (202) 393-0535.